kei-oguro/remote-keyboard/README.md

 ## Install

-1. Clone this project or download.
-2. Install python3.
+1. Install python3.
-3. Install dependencies.
+2. Install dependencies.
 Like ... `pip install pynput`.
-Add `--user` is you need.
+Add `--user` if you need.
+3. Clone this project or download.

 ## Run